 A man on a mission

-When Denver accountant Steve Greig lost his beloved dog Wolfgang seven years ago, his life changed forever.
+When Denver accountant Steve Greig lost his beloved dog Wolfgang eight years ago, his life changed forever.
 He adopted not one dog after Wolfgang died but more than a dozen dogs over the years—all of whom have been in their last few years of life.
 He chose to rescue these senior dogs because they otherwise wouldn’t have had a home.
 Greig started posting family photos of his eclectic bunch on Instagram, and his following grew quickly.
-He currently has more than 894,000 Instagram followers, and in addition to nine dogs (which is a number he always maintains, adding to his brood when others pass away), he has a pig, two rabbits, two ducks, four chickens, two cats, and a 50-pound turkey.
+He currently has more than one million Instagram followers, and in addition to nine dogs (which is a number he always maintains, adding to his brood when others pass away), he has a pig, two rabbits, two ducks, four chickens, two cats, and a 50-pound turkey.
 Yes, you read that right!
 Here’s his inspiring and heartwarming story, which he has turned into a new book, The One and Only Wolfgang.
 If you love a good animal story (and who doesn’t?), don’t miss these other tear-jerking stories of rescue dogs that found the homes they deserve.

 An Instagram star is born